-As Scotland's highest mountain, Ben Nevis naturally attracts a lot of attention, and many people who wouldn't normally climb hills decide they want to get to the top.
+As Scotland's highest mountain, Ben Nevis attracts a lot of attention, with people from the UK and overseas coming every year to make the climb.

 Thousands of people do climb Ben Nevis every year, and the vast majority of them make it back down safely.
-However there are also accidents every year, many of which could have been avoided had the people involved taken the proper precautions.
+However it is a demanding walk with many potential hazards and there are also accidents every year, many of which could have been avoided had the people involved been aware of the challenges involved.

-The information on this page tells you what you need to know for a successful ascent and a safe return.
+Read on to find out what you need to know for a successful ascent and a safe return!

-Even in summer, Ben Nevis can be very cold, wet, windy and snow-covered; and remember, it will get colder and windier the higher you climb.
-Don’t be fooled by the weather conditions down in Fort William, it will be very different on the upper slopes of Ben Nevis.
+Even in summer, Ben Nevis can be very cold, wet, windy and covered in snow; and remember, it will get colder and windier the higher you climb.

 It will take six to eight hours for the round trip depending on your level of fitness.
 Do not underestimate how challenging this climb is: it starts virtually from sea level and ascends a rocky and rough track to 1344m - then you have to come all the way back down again.

 Yes, you need to have a reasonable fitness level and stamina.
 It would be wise to climb some lower hills first to build up your hill fitness levels.

 Warm, wind and waterproof clothing is essential.
 This should include gloves, hat, fully waterproof and windproof jacket and trousers and spare clothing such as a warm sweater or fleece.
 Cotton clothing such as jeans and T shirts is not recommend as it absorbs moisture and draws the heat from your body.

 Yes, your footwear should provide good ankle support and have a firm sole with a secure grip.
 Hill walking boots with a ĎVibramí sole are strongly recommended to protect your feet from the rocky terrain, prevent slips and to keep you warm.